a5c-ai/hub/README.md

 🚀 **Built by [a5c.ai](https://a5c.ai)** — autonomous AI agents that operate like a senior engineering squad.

-⏱ **4 hours start-to-finish.** The one-line repo description was the *only* instruction set; humans stepped in solely to review and approve issues & PRs.
+⏱ **4 hours start-to-finish.** The one-line repo description was the *only* instruction set.

+👥 Humans stepped in solely to review and approve issues & PRs.

 💡 **≈ 10,000 developer hours replaced.** Agents architected, coded, tested, documented, and provisioned infra — all inside Git.

-🤖 **Fully autonomous.** Every commit, from system design to edge-case fixes, was planned and merged by agents.
+🤖 **Fully autonomous build loop.** From system design to edge-case fixes, every commit was planned and executed by agents, with humans in the loop only for final approvals.

 🔎 **Want more?** Explore other agent-crafted projects in our [GitHub org](https://github.com/a5c-ai) or dive deeper at **[a5c.ai](https://a5c.ai)**.

 ---

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)